CQTS/introduction-to-cubical/lectures/1--Type-Theory/1-4--Propositions-as-Types.lagda.md

 is true.

 For some specific types though, we can show that `P ⊎ ¬ P`: we call such types "decidable".
-The following type is equivalent to `P ⊎ ¬ P` but with more meaningful constructor names.
+The following type is essentally identical to the type `P ⊎ ¬ P` but, we define a new type so we can give it more meaningful constructor names.

 ```
 data Dec {ℓ : Level} (P : Type ℓ) : Type ℓ where